jagrat7/jagrat7/README.md

 # Hey, I'm Jagrat 👋

 Software Engineer currently based in NYC.
-Mainly a TypeScript and Python dev, been working in the AI startup space.
+I have mostly worked as a full-stack dev (TypeScript and Python).
+I have built a few OSS projects and also contribute to some.

 Stuff that I am building/learning/experimenting with:
+- omarchy plugins
+- omarchy themes
 - browser automations (stagehand, browser-use)
 - durable ai workflows
 - search
 - ai dev tools
-- non profit app

 ## Stats
 <table cellpadding="0" cellspacing="0">